Set up RBAC in Weaviate

 Ensure you're authenticated with a user who has the necessary role management permissions. - Step 2: Creating custom roles

-Define roles with precise permissions tailored for various access levels, such as read/write, viewer, or tenant management. - Step 3: Assigning roles to users
+Define roles with specific permissions, such as read, write, tenant management, etc. - Step 3: Assigning roles to new users

-Apply these roles to users, effectively controlling their access across different resources.
+Apply these roles to a new user, limiting their access across different resources.

 By the end of this guide, you’ll have a clear roadmap for implementing RBAC in your Weaviate deployment, adding an essential layer of security to your AI powered applications.